illustration

 However, it’s safe to say that the situation isn’t that grim and that UX specialists can use these uncertain times to their advantage.
 Online education has seen continuous improvement in the last decade, enabling people to reform their professional lives without having to invest tens of thousands of dollars to enroll in higher education.

-Plus, many online UX training courses allow their students to create a portfolio, which, helps them get noticed and hired much quicker.
+Plus, many online UX portfolio courses allow their students to create a portfolio, which, helps them get noticed and hired much quicker.

-In this article, we’ll take a closer look at what a good portfolio consists of, how you should go about creating one, and how online courses can help you with that.
+In this article, we’ll take a closer look at what a good UX portfolio consists of, how you should go about creating one, and how online UX portfolio courses can help you with that.

 Let’s dive right in, shall we?